Welcome to Spring!

 - Always assign a designated adult to watch children in swimming pools.
 Be sure to avoid engaging in distracting activities (reading, talking on the phone, etc.) while watching children.

 - Install a fence at least 4 ft high around all sides of your swimming pool.
+If you need fence or related products for any residential, commercial or industrial application, you need a reliable wholesale fence supplier like Cedar Fence Direct.

 - Remove all toys from the pool after swimming so children are not tempted to retrieve toys at a later time.

 My personal belief is that once you think a child can swim well, randomly throw him/her in the pool fully-clothed to make sure the child can swim to the edge and get out of the pool.
 That way you know your child is really safe.
+Check out Buy4Outdoors selling wetsuits for children.

 Enjoy spring with your family, whether it’s still snowing where you live or warm and sunny like it is by me!